quentinmit/nebula-setup/README.md

 Playout controller.

-Only `id_channel` parametter must be specified in the service configuration.
+Only `id_channel` parameter must be specified in the service configuration.
 There must not be two services controlling the same channel at the same time!

 ```xml